seekrcentral/qmrebind/docs/tutorial1_hsp90.rst

 .. code-block:: bash

-  python ~/qmrebind/qmrebind/run_qmrebind_amber.py hsp90_compound3.pdb hsp90_compound3.parm7 -L BSM -Q -1
+  python ~/qmrebind/qmrebind/run_qmrebind_amber.py hsp90_compound3.pdb hsp90_compound3.parm7 -L BSM -c 5.0 -m MP2 -b "cc-pVTZ" -n 4

-Notice that we had to specify that the QM2 region has a charge of -1 using the '-Q' argument.
-This is because of a deprotonated aspartate close to the inhibitor in the crystal structure.
+This specifies a QM2 region cutoff of 5.0 Angstroms (any residue with any atoms within 5 Angstroms of any ligand atom will be added to the QM2 region).
+It also specifies that the MP2 method will be used, and the cc-pVTZ basis set, and 4 CPU cores will be used to accelerate the calculation.

 References
 ----------